 I almost don’t even know what I did right with these cupcakes.
 I think it is both a combination of the actual ingredients, and the method in which I put it all together.
 I wrote it all down very quickly after they came out of the oven because I could tell I had nailed it right away.
 To say I am pleased with the outcome is something of an understatement.
 They pair beautifully with the intensity of the espresso buttercream, but you could put whatever flavour of frosting on these that you wanted.

-- 1 tsp instant coffee granules (optional, enhances chocolate flavour)
+- 1 teaspoon instant coffee granules (optional, enhances chocolate flavour)

-- 1/2 cup unsweetened almond milk (more if your batter is too thick)
+- ½ cup unsweetened almond milk or hemp milk (more if your batter is too thick)

-- 2 tsp instant espresso powder (or instant coffee)
+- 2 teaspoon instant espresso powder or instant coffee

 - Preheat oven to 350F and line a muffin tin with parchment or silicone liners

 - In a large bowl, whisk together the melted butter, cocoa powder, and espresso powder.

 - Add the eggs and vanilla and beat until well combined.
 Then add the coconut flour, sweetener, baking powder and salt and beat until smooth.

 - Beat in the almond milk.
 If that batter is still very thick, beat in more almond milk 1 tablespoon at a time until it thins out a bit (batter will still be thick, but should be of scoopable consistency.
 It will not be pourable).

 - Divide batter among prepared muffin tins and bake in center of oven for 20 to 25 minutes.
 Cupcakes are done when the top is set and a tester inserted into the middle comes out clean.
 Cool in pan for 5-10 minutes and then transfer to a wire rack to cool completely.